Designations and Licenses

 Jim holds a Bachelor of Arts degree in business administration with a minor in mathematics from Augustana University.

-Jim was named to Barron’s 2020 Top 1,200 Advisors list, ranking #6 in Nebraska.
+Jim was named to Forbes’ 2021 Best-In-State Wealth Advisors list, ranking #9 in Nebraska, and to Barron’s 2021 Top 1,200 Advisors list, ranking #3 in 2021 and #6 in 2020 also in Nebraska.
 He has served in the U.S. Army Reserves for more than two decades and has attained the rank of Major.

 Jim’s hobbies include attending his daughter’s softball games, playing basketball, golfing, camping and horseback riding with his wife.
 He has been a longtime member of Lyons Club International in Sioux Falls, South Dakota and Omaha, Neb.

 The Forbes Best-In-State Wealth Advisors ranking by SHOOK Research is based on an algorithm of qualitative criteria, gained through due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years’ experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Neither Forbes nor SHOOK receive a fee in exchange for rankings.